Narva: Transportation

 The Narva railway station is located on an international railway line between Estonia and Russia (Tallinn–Narva railway).
 All passenger trains between Russia and Estonia were cancelled during the pandemic in 2020 and the service has not been resumed.
 There is a domestic train service between Saint Petersburg and Ivangorod.
 Hence, it is possible to travel between Narva and Saint Petersburg by train if one crosses the border between Narva and Ivangorod by foot.
 The walking distance between the border station and Ivangorod train station is about 3.5 km.
 Five daily domestic trains run between Narva and Tallinn.
-Some are express, which takes about 2 1/2 hours.
+Some are express trains, which take about 2 1/2 hours.

 Adjacent to the central rail station is a central bus station, which has multiple domestic and international connections (including to Russia, Latvia, Lithuania, Poland, Belarus etc.).
-The direct bus routes to Russia ceased on 1 February 2024, since the Russian Federation closed the border between Narva and Ivangorod for traffic - only pedestrians are now permitted to cross the border.
+The direct bus routes to Russia ceased on 1 February 2024, since the Russian Federation closed the border between Narva and Ivangorod for traffic; only pedestrians are now permitted to cross the border.

 There is a general aviation grass airfield near Narva (ICAO: EENA).
 The strip is 600 meters long.